-Ferry Service Advocacy Policy
+4.4.8 Ferry Service Advocacy Policy

-Advocacy Policy 1 The Local Trust Committee encourages that the appropriate Ferry Corporation, its agents, and private operators:

-- maintain foot passenger service on a five/six days per week schedule; - expand the freight capacity; - continue to work with the locally established ferry committee; - Hold public meetings on Lasqueti to discuss any major proposed changes in ferry service.
+- a.
+The Local Trust Committee encourages that the appropriate Ferry Corporation, its agents, and private operators: - (i) maintain foot passenger service on a five/six days per week schedule; - (ii) expand the freight capacity; - (iii) continue to work with the locally established ferry committee; - (iv) Hold public meetings on Lasqueti to discuss any major proposed changes in ferry service.